HHPP/HHPP.github.io/_pages/about.md

 The International Liquid Crystal Society (ILCS) have chosen my image entitled '[Trapped Transitions](https://www.ilcsoc.org/art-contest/featured-art/)' as their Liquid Crystal Picture of the Month!
 It will be featured on the [ILCS homepage](https://www.ilcsoc.org/) throughout June.

-You can see other beautiful pictures of liquid crystal related images in the [ILCS Gallery](https://www.ilcsoc.org/art-contest/gallery/).
+You can see other beautiful liquid crystal related images in the [ILCS Gallery](https://www.ilcsoc.org/art-contest/gallery/).

 ![Trapped Transitions](http://hhpp.github.io/images/Trapped Transitions.png)